Syntax Document

 int? foo = 42

-int val = foo as int // Assert the union type to a specific type
+int val = foo as int // assert union type to specific type

 Type Checking

-The is syntax is used to check the current stored type of a union type:
+is syntax is used to check the current stored type of union type:

 int? foo = 42